datanav/docs/technical/superoffice-hubspot.rst

 -------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Person and a HubSpot Company must be established.

-A new HubSpot Company will be created from a SuperOffice Person if it is connected to a SuperOffice Quotealternative that is synchronized into HubSpot.
+A new HubSpot Company will be created from a SuperOffice Person if it is connected to a SuperOffice Quote, or Quotealternative that is synchronized into HubSpot.

 Once a link between a SuperOffice Person and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.